Good to Go (toll collection system): I-405 HOT Lanes

 WSDOT operates high occupancy toll lanes (HOT lanes) on Interstate 405, the main bypass around Seattle.
 The HOT lanes between Bellevue and Lynnwood opened on September 27, 2015, and included the construction of an auxiliary lane between Bothell and Bellevue.
 WSDOT is in development of a 40 mi system of HOT lanes on the entire length of I-405 and nearby SR 167, with the southern half from Bellevue to Renton scheduled to be completed in 2024.
 A direct flyover ramp in Renton between the HOT lanes on I-405 and SR 167 began construction in 2016 and was opened four months ahead of schedule on February 21, 2019.

 SR 99 Tunnel

 The State Route 99 Tunnel, like the State Route 520 floating bridge, operates exclusively with open road tolling; those without a Good to Go transponder and account are charged a higher rate via license plate tolling.

 Tolling commenced for the State Route 99 tunnel on November 9, 2019.

+SR 509 Expressway

+The SR 509 Expressway, operates with open road tolling, like the SR 99 Tunnel and the SR 520 floating bridge, with those without a Good to Go pass being charged $2 dollars extra than those with a Good to Go pass.
+There was initially no tolling on the expressway, until tolling commenced on September 29, 2025.